Philip-Payne/Python_Examples/01-Excuse_Generator/README.md

 ## Lists

 Lists in Python are similar to indexed arrays in other languages.
-You can create an array in a number of different ways but for this example we will populate the list at the start of the code (at declaration) like this...
+You can create a list in a number of different ways but for this example we will populate the list at the start of the code (at declaration) like this...

 ```python
 myList = ["item 1", "Item 2", "Item 3"]